-Taking action on Mortality Reviews of people with learning disabilities
+Taking action on mortality reviews of people with learning disabilities

 Bristol is now a leading institution for the study of mortality of people with learning disabilities, not only nationally but also internationally.

 Reports since the 1990s have consistently highlighted that in England people with learning disabilities die younger than people without learning disabilities.
-Key amongst these was the Confidential Inquiry into premature deaths of people with learning disabilities (CIPOLD), led by Professor Pauline Heslop.
+Prominent amongst these was the Confidential Inquiry into premature deaths of people with learning disabilities (CIPOLD), led by Professor Pauline Heslop.
 CIPOLD reported that men with learning disabilities died 13 years sooner than men in the general population and women died 20 years sooner.
 Over a third (37%) of the deaths reviewed were potentially amenable to the provision of good quality care.

-CIPOLD led to some key changes at policy level for people with learning disabilities and their families.
-It was followed by the national Learning Disability Mortality Review (LeDeR) programme 2015-2018, with £2.1m funded by NHS England and again led by Prof Heslop.
+CIPOLD led to some important changes at policy level for people with learning disabilities and their families.
+It was followed by the national Learning Disability Mortality Review (LeDeR) programme 2015–2018, with £2.1m funded by NHS England and again led by Prof Heslop.